Three Must-Visit North Fork Wineries

 RGNY’s portfolio includes classic Long Island grapes like Sauvignon Blanc and Cabernet Franc (one of my personal favorites), but also less typical bottlings like Albariño and Viognier.
 Two of my favorites during the tasting were the Scielo Sparkling Riesling and the RG White Sparkling NV, both fine examples of what the North Fork can do with bubbly.
 The tasting room, set in a big, barn-like space overlooking the vineyards, feels both stylish and welcoming.

-For more information and to request a visit rgnywine.com.
+For more information and to request an appointment, visit rgnywine.com.